17 Sept 21 – The Waterpark

 They stopped laughing when I turned but were still grinning enthusiastically.

 And the uneasy breeze came again.
 I decided to adjust my speedos around the stern region, fearing there may have been a wedge situation.
-I reached around casually as if there was maybe a slight itch but nothing major to worry about, no big deal, and my hand touched flesh where speedo should’ve been.
+I reached around casually, as if there was maybe a slight itch but nothing major to worry about, no big deal.
+My hand touched flesh where speedo should’ve been.
 I stopped and the Mickey Flanagan crowd did this.

 Down the Kamakazi, the speedos had split from the waistband all the way under and expanded sideways to allow my bumpty plenty of room to stick right out.
 Here’s a PG-rated drawing